 What medical practices love most about iHealthSpot is our customized medical website design, attentive client care, and how our medical marketing strategies attract new patients all year long.

 Some practices are stumped on how to make their websites more engaging, and most would rather invest their time producing the best patient outcomes than in managing the nitty-gritty details of their online presence. iHealthSpot digital marketing experts take the reins of your practice marketing, so that you can keep the focus on your people.
 We support the patient journey by:

 - Crafting a website that showcases how your practice is different.
 Each medical practice gets an engaging website unique to their brand and audience.

 - Modernizing the online experience for patients with click-to-call phone number at the top of the website, as well as convenient amenities like online bill pay, portal access, appointment request forms, and the patient education library.

 - Attracting the right patients and the best staff to care for them through online reputation management for doctors.

 - Optimizing your online visibility with comprehensive provider online listings management (over 60 directories).

 Getting started on your 2022 healthcare marketing plan is easy.
-Get a free online presence assessment or a no-obligation consultation from iHealthSpot today – we are a full-service medical practice marketing agency trusted by over 4000 providers nationwide.
+Get a no-obligation consultation from iHealthSpot today – we are a full-service medical practice marketing agency trusted by over 4000 providers nationwide.